 New Zealand Going Green

-"This is a declaration of science," Ardern told said, adding the move is "an acknowledgement of the next generation… of the burden they will carry if we do not take action now."New Zealand's decarbonization program is supported by a NZ$200 million ($141 million) state fund and includes a phase-out of coal, a requirement for government agencies to use electric vehicles and a green standard for public buildings, according to Radio New Zealand.
+“This is a declaration of science,” Ardern told said, adding the move is “an acknowledgement of the next generation… of the burden they will carry if we do not take action now.”New Zealand’s decarbonization program is supported by a NZ0 million (1 million) state fund and includes a phase-out of coal, a requirement for government agencies to use electric vehicles and a green standard for public buildings, according to Radio New Zealand.

 Declaring a climate emergency, however, comes without any new statutory powers or money, making the move purely symbolic.